Discover the ultimate balanced green salad formula featuring fresh greens, feta cheese, crunchy veggies, and the perfect dressing to match your meal.

 - Cucumber

-- Bell pepper OR radishes, kohlrabi, a few olives, sliced pickles, or jarred pepperoncini peppers
+- Bell pepper or radishes, kohlrabi, a few olives, sliced pickles, or jarred pepperoncini peppers

 - Tomatoes if you like